mauritzerick/uploadcaffeine/content/outreach/email-templates.md

 I'm Mauritz, an indie developer based in Sydney, and I just launched something I think you'll find interesting.

-buymeacoffee.au is a cyberpunk-themed donation platform built specifically for Australian indie developers.
+uploadcaffeine.com is a cyberpunk-themed donation platform built specifically for Australian indie developers.
 Think "buy me a coffee" but with personality, full technical control, and zero platform fees.

 Features include:
 - Stripe integration for secure payments